 Woman's home in Port Allen accidentally torn down by contractors, many questions remain

-She recalled the Sunday in May that she realized the fate of her childhood home.
+She recalled the Sunday in May that she realized her childhood home had been destroyed.

 "It was like I was in a war zone.
 Why is this happening?"
 Smith said.
 "This is all I have, this is my legacy.
 My daddy built this house for me to have for the rest of my life so I'd never be homeless."

 Smith told WBRZ that once the contractor was made aware of the mistake, they came back and demolished the intended home.
-But Smith's home was left as a pile of rubble.
+Smith's house was left as a pile of rubble.

 "I would like to get my money because my husband told me I need at least $40,000 for materials to build the house back like it was," Smith said.